 Stamps Scholarship: Mercer University Stamps Scholars receive an award that covers the full cost of attendance (tuition, fees, room, board, and books), and a $16,000 stipend to be used over four years for enrichment activities (such as study abroad or research).

-Park Scholarship: The Park Scholarship is valued at up to $110,000 for in-state students and $200,000 for out-of-state students.
+Park Scholarship: The Park Scholarship is valued at up to $116,000 for in-state students and $213,000 for out-of-state students.
 This scholarship covers tuition and fees, room and board, books and supplies, travel, and personal expenses.
 It also includes grants to fund professional and personal enrichment experiences.
-Students also receive early course registration and the opportunity to join the University Scholars Program.
+Recipients are also invited to join the University Scholars Program.

-Academic Elite Scholarship: Seven Academic Elite recipients receive a scholarship that covers tuition, one-year of on-campus housing at the regular room rate, an $8,500 yearly stipend, and a $2,000 book scholarship.
-The top Academic Elite Scholarship recipient receives the full cost of tuition, one year of on-campus housing at the regular room rate, an $8,5000 stipend for the first year, an $18,500 stipend for years 2-4, and a $5,000 study abroad stipend, and a $2,000 book scholarship.
+Academic Elite Scholarship: Eight Academic Elite recipients receive a scholarship that covers tuition, one year of on-campus housing at the regular room rate, an $8,500 yearly stipend, and a $2,000 book scholarship.
+The top Academic Elite Scholarship recipient receives the full cost of tuition, one year of on-campus housing at the regular room rate, an $8,5000 stipend for the first year, an $18,500 stipend for years 2-4, a $5,000 study abroad stipend, and a $2,000 book scholarship.

-Presidential Scholarship: This award covers the full cost of tuition for in-state and out-of-state students.
+Presidential Scholarship: This award covers the full cost of in-state or out-of-state tuition.

 Governor’s Scholar Presidential Scholarship: This scholarship covers the full cost of in-state tuition.

-Otis A. Singletary Scholarship: Recipients are granted the full cost of out-of-state tuition plus a housing stipend.
+Otis A. Singletary Scholarship: Recipients are granted the full cost of in-state or out-of-state tuition plus a housing stipend.

 Levine Scholars Program: Levine Scholars are awarded a four-year scholarship that includes tuition, room, board, textbook costs, mandatory fees, and an $8,000 service grant.
-Levine Scholars also have unique access to four summer experiences.
+Levine Scholars also receive funding for four summer experiences.
 Students must demonstrate a commitment to service for consideration—in the past academic year Levine Scholars provided more than 800 hours of community service a month in the Greater Charlotte region.

 Richmond Scholars Program: The benefits of the Richmond Scholars Program include full tuition, room and board, a one-time $3,000 grant for a student-selected activity that enhances the academic experience, priority course registration, guaranteed on-campus housing, faculty mentorship, special ticket vouchers to selected cultural events in the Modlin Center for the Arts, and special professional development and advising opportunities.